The ZTF-BTS Type Ia supernovae luminosity function is consistent with a single progenitor channel for the explosions: BTS-CSP comparison

-As can be seen in Figure \ref{fig:peak mag sgr}, the peak magnitudes are tightly correlated with \sgr for the CSP sample, with a sharp decrease in luminosity as \sgr decreases.
+As can be seen in Figure \ref{fig:peak mag sgr}, the peak magnitudes are tightly correlated with \sgr\ for the CSP sample, with a sharp decrease in luminosity as \sgr\ decreases.
 To characterize this relation, we fit the peak magnitudes to a second-degree polynomial in $\ln(s_{gr})$ and obtained a scatter of $\approx0.06\,(0.08)$ mag in the $g$ ($r$) band.
 The fit parameters are given in Table~\ref{tab:fits sgr lum}.
 Since the scatter of the fits is dominated by an intrinsic scatter that is much larger than the typical error, the $\chi^2$ values of the fits are very large and are not shown.
-The scatter of the BTS peak magnitudes with similar \sgr values is significantly larger.
+The scatter of the BTS peak magnitudes with similar \sgr\ values is significantly larger.
 Figure~\ref{fig:peak mag hist} shows the deviations between the BTS absolute magnitude, $ M^z $, calculated with the estimated redshifts and neglecting host extinction, and the absolute magnitude predicted by the CSP fit at the measured $\msgr$, $ M^{\msgr} $.
 SNe with spectroscopic redshifts are indicated by the grey bars while the whole sample is indicated by the red lines.
 To accurately compare the absolute magnitudes between the surveys, we applied corrections to the CSP results, taking into account the different filter transmission functions (see Appendix~\ref{app:k corr} for details).
-As can be seen in Figure~\ref{fig:peak mag hist}, the magnitude differences have a bias of $ \approx0.3-0.4\,\text{mag} $ in the $ g $ band and $ \approx0.15-0.25 $ in the $ r $ band, which is most likely the results of ignoring the host extinction.
-For the whole sample, a non-negligible fraction of SNe have unphysical negative values, which is less frequent for SNe with spectroscopic redshifts, suggesting they are the result of distance errors.
+As can be seen in Figure~\ref{fig:peak mag hist}, the magnitude differences have a bias of $ \approx0.3\text{--}0.4\,\text{mag} $ in the $ g $ band and $ \approx0.15\text{--}0.25 $ in the $ r $ band, which is most likely the results of ignoring the host extinction.
+For the whole sample, a non-negligible fraction of SNe have negative values.
+Since the negative values cannot be attributed to host extinction, they are most likely the result of distance errors, supported by the less frequent negative values for SNe with spectroscopic redshifts.